How Often Should You Change Your Engine Oil?

 ----------------------------------------------------------------------------------------

 We’ve all heard it a thousand times: “Change your oil!”
 But what’s really happening when that oil is running through your diesel engine?
 Well, oil has a tough job.
 In fact, it's one of, if not the most critical fluids inside your engine block and that’s saying something.
-Oil lubricates all the moving parts, reduces friction, and keeps everything running smoothly.
+Engine oil lubricates all the moving parts, reduces friction, and keeps everything running smoothly.
 But over time, that oil takes a beating, and if you’re not changing it out, you’re doing your engine a disservice.

 So first, let’s talk about how oil breaks down.
 First off, heat is going to be a huge factor.
 As your engine warms up, the oil inside of the engine also gets warm.
 In fact, its not uncommon for your engine oil to reach temperatures of 230 degrees fahrenheit.
 This heat causes the oil to lose its viscosity—the thickness that helps it coat and protect the metal parts inside your engine.
 What was once a thick, protective layer of lubrication turns into a thinner, less effective liquid, leaving those parts more vulnerable to wear.

 There’s also the matter of contaminants.
 As your oil circulates through the engine, it picks up all kinds of particulates—dirt, metal shavings, soot from combustion, things like that.
-This is why, as long as your EGR is still in place in your truck, you can change your oil and after just a few short miles your oil is already black.
+This is why, as long as your EGR (Exhaust Gas Recirculation) is still in place in your truck, you can change your oil and after just a few short miles your oil is already black.
 It's actually picking up soot out of the intake system of your truck.
 Your oil filter is going to help catch some of this, but over time, the oil gets saturated with these tiny particles, and it’s not as effective at keeping things clean and lubricated.
 All of this adds up to one conclusion: Your oil needs to be changed regularly to keep your engine healthy and your truck on the road.

 So knowing this, why do those maintenance lights pop up on your dash, reminding you that it’s time to change your oil?
 Manufacturers recommend specific oil change intervals because they’ve tested the heck out of their engines and know how long the oil can handle the heat, pressure, and contaminants before it starts losing its effectiveness.
 It’s not just some arbitrary number they pulled out of thin air, despite what your buddy on Facebook says.